 Creating an Exit function

 Normally you want a way to stop the script, without having to kill it from task manager, such as exiting when hitting a hotkey.
 To do this we simply create a custom function, and make it possible to call it using the CTRL+ALT+x key combination.
 I.e.

 HotKeySet("^!x", "MyExit") While 1 ; do stuff here WEnd Func MyExit() Exit EndFunc

-Infinite loops could potentially end up taking up a lot of memory, this can happen if accidentally placing a variable that is slowly filling up while the script is running.
+Infinite loops could potentially end up taking up a lot of memory and CPU, this can happen if accidentally placing a variable that is slowly filling up while the script is running.
 I.e.

 $counter = 1 While 1 ; counter accidentally left in the script $counter = $counter + 1 WEnd

 Beginners often make this mistake – or variations of it – because a lot of examples are including the counter.